Salihids: Sources

 Arabic sources describing the Salihids are likewise scant, with the exception of the medieval Arab historian Hisham ibn al-Kalbi (d.
-819), who documented the tribe's genealogy and some of its history in Jamharat al-Nasab.
-Unlike his documentation of other Arab tribes, Hisham did not receive his information directly from Salihid tribesmen, because few if any remained in his lifetime; instead, most of his information came from tribes who had interacted with the Salihids, namely the Ghassanids, the Banu Kalb and Kinda.
-When taken together with another Greek source, the 6th-century Theophanes of Byzantium, who mentions the rise of the Ghassanids, Hisham's account is given further credence.
+819), who provided some of the tribe's history in his genealogical work of the Arab tribes, the Jamharat al-Nasab.
+Unlike his documentation of other tribes, Ibn al-Kalbi did not receive his information directly from Salihids, because few if any remained in his lifetime; instead, most of his informants were members of other tribes had historically interacted with the Salihids, namely the Ghassanids, the Kalb and Kinda.
+The paucity of source material available to Ibn al-Kalbi may also be linked to the Christian faith and settled existence of the Salihids.
+Another Greek source, the 6th-century Theophanes of Byzantium, who mentions the rise of the Ghassanids, gives further credence to Ibn al-Kalbi's work.
+The historian Werner Caskel notes that while Ibn al-Kalbi's account contains several fabrications and invented members, his record of the Salihids' premier family, the Daja'ima (Zokomids) is largely credible.